 The Government segment offers a look at the legislative system that impacts local residents, the complexities of governing in today’s regulatory environment, and issues currently facing public decision makers at the local and county level.
 Municipal, county, state and Federal representatives join the class to address the priorities

 The class will first examine the local civil and criminal justice system through dialogue with judges, attorneys and other law enforcement officials.
 Included is a tour of the Monroe County Detention Center facility and examination of the community-oriented policing philosophy.
+Additional tour of the Key West Police Department provides insights on their mission and the challenges they face.

 The role of the Navy, the Coast Guard, JIATF, and Homeland Security in the Keys and their impact on Monroe County is addressed, both from a historical perspective and the current homeland security requirements.
 The ongoing effort to control the flow of illegal drugs into our country is examined.
 Emphasis is placed on how much the military contributes to the Keys’ tax base as well as cultural life.